stackmagic/gradle-dropwizard/README.md

 todo
 ====

-* real parsing of the yml file to always supply a correct url
 * npn-boot jar version selector util
 * streamline the test task generation
 * make usage of testng vs. junit configurable